 UN Security Council passes resolution demanding an end to Israeli settlement building

-Diplomatic officials in Jerusalem said that the decision to cancel Groysman's visit was part of a policy to send a signal to the world that Israel will begin extracting a price for countries that vote against it in critical votes in international forums.
+Israeli officials at the time explained that the decision to cancel Groysman’s visit was part of a policy to send a signal to the world that Israel will begin extracting a price from countries that vote against it in critical votes in international forums.